cine, Lessons Learned

 Since the last post, I’ve changed my Gamma output from 2.4 to 2.2 (because all I so far deliver for is online consumption and Gamma 2.2 should be more in line with modern day phones, tablets, and computer monitors) instead of good ole’ Gamma 2.4, which is more in line with cathode ray tube TVs – I guess.

-I’m still working “color managed” in DaVinci Wide Gamut / Intermediate, mostly not manually in a CST sandwich, as my shots are almost all shot by myself in BMD DNG or BRAW.
-Why am I not working in say, ACES?
-I could certainly also work in ACES (there would be no real difference in my workflow, afaik), but as I’m basically only delivering projects shot by myself for myself right now – DWG/Intermediate serves perfectly for me.
+And why am I not working in say, ACES?
+I could work in ACES – sure, I guess.
+There would be no huge difference in my workflow, but as I’m currently only shooting projects in native Blackmagic formats, by myself for myself right now – Blackmagic DWG/Intermediate is where I’m at.

 Here are my DaVinci Resolve color management settings: